zekaryas1/notes/docs/Frameworks/Spring boot/Microservice with Spring boot.md

 		- [downloads - Keycloak](https://www.keycloak.org/downloads)
 		- Keyclock be default uses Local H2 database which is suitable to testing and can be updated to use SQL db such as Postgres sql.
 		- A realm is a space where you manage users, roles, and clients.
-		- what are clients?
+		- What are clients?
-			- often the applications(web-app, mobile-app…) or services that we want to secure by providing a single sign-on (SSO) solution.
+			- Often the applications(web-app, mobile-app…) or services that we want to secure by providing a single sign-on (SSO) solution.
 	- Add the Keycloak dependency and configure it in your microservice.
 	- Enable Keycloak security and secure endpoints using Spring Security annotations.